mauriciotoledo10/athena/README.md

 # athena

 ## Synopsis
-This script was developed for those who want to learn more python
+This script was developed for those who want to learn python programming

 ## OS
 Linux (if you are using Windows, please do some changes before start the script)